sillsdev/webonary/webonary-cloud-api/README.md

 ## Local Lambda testing
 During development, you can execute Lambda functions for testing, without deployment to AWS Cloud, using [AWS SAM](https://aws.amazon.com/serverless/sam/).

-To do so, run  `npm run deploy-local` from a terminal on your machine or from VSC's own terminal.
+To do so, run  `npm run deploy-local` from a terminal on your machine or from vscode's own terminal.
 This executes `cdk synth --no-staging >| template.yaml && sam local start-api`, which will update your CloudFormation template, and start SAM.
-Once started, your Lambda functions can be executed locally at `http://127.0.01:3000` by using tools like [curl](https://curl.haxx.se/) or [postman](https://www.postman.com/) or any browser with an [extension](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en) for viewing JSON.
+Once started, your Lambda functions can be executed locally at `http://127.0.0.1:3000` by using tools like [curl](https://curl.haxx.se/) or [postman](https://www.postman.com/) or any browser with an [extension](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en) for viewing JSON.
 Note that `deploy-local` is run in the foreground continually.
 To stop, you can issue a kill signal (`Ctrl + c`).

 If you change your Typescript code, then you should either do `npm run build` or make sure `npm run watch` is also being run in another terminal.